gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmDocumentTrackingFeature.md

 ## DESCRIPTION
 The **Get-AadrmDocumentTrackingFeature** cmdlet indicates whether the Azure Information Protection document tracking feature is enabled or disabled.

+You must use PowerShell to get this information about document tracking; you cannot get this information by using a management portal.

 ## EXAMPLES

 ### Example: Determine whether the document tracking site is enabled